tqandrade/snmp-fiberhome/README.md

 ## getSlotsInformationList()

-**Description:** Retorna uma array com informações relevantes de todos os slots na OLT.
+**Description:** Returns an array with relevant information from all slots in the OLT.

 **Function signature:**